Michael-Cowie/Notes/Web/Docker/introduction.md

 4. **Versioning and Rollback:** Docker allows versioning of container images, enabling easy rollbacks to previous states if issues arise during deployment or updates.

+##### What Problems Does Docker Solve?

 Docker was created to address the challenges of deploying and managing applications in diverse and dynamic computing environments.
-It simplifies the process of packaging applications and their dependencies, streamlining development workflows, enhancing collaboration between development and operations teams, and facilitating the deployment of applications across different environments.
-Docker has become a popular tool in the DevOps ecosystem, promoting a more efficient and consistent approach to application development and deployment.

-The two key concepts to understand in Docker are **containers** and **images**.
-Containers and images are fundamental concepts that work together to facilitate the deployment and execution of applications.
+Usually, when you have a team of developers working on some application, they would have to install all of the services that application depends on, such as databases (SQL, MongoDB), etc... directly on their machine.
+Every developer on the team needs to install and configure all services directly.
+Depending on the OS, each installination environment will be different too.
+This task can become very tedious depending on how complex the application is.

+Containers solve this problem as we do not need to install any of the services directly on the host machine because with Docker we have the service packaged in one isolated environment, packaged with its entire configuration inside of a container.
+As a developer, we do not need to go and look for some binaries to download and install.
+Creating the container, Docker will fetch the dependencies and start it.

+Docker containers aid when deploying too, as it aids significaly when setting up and configuring it on the server.
+It will significantly reduce any errors, as such the server having multiple different versions of a single dependency or simply human error setting up the application again on the server.
+Now, given the application code and Docker file, the application can easily be deployed on the server.
+This only has the requirement of the server requiring the Docker runtime to be installed.

 ##### Docker Image